oana-inel/Explanations-ReflectionTriggers-Videos/README.md

 All results are published in the following paper:

 > Oana Inel, Tomislav Duricic, Harmanpreet Kaur, Elisabeth Lex, and Nava Tintarev: **[Design Implications for Explanations: A Case Study on Supporting Reflective Assessment of Potentially Misleading Videos](https://www.frontiersin.org/articles/10.3389/frai.2021.712072/full)**.
-[Frontiers in Frontiers in Artificial Intelligence, 2021](https://www.frontiersin.org/journals/artificial-intelligence).
+[Frontiers in Artificial Intelligence, 2021](https://www.frontiersin.org/journals/artificial-intelligence).

 If you find the paper and the data useful in your research, please consider citing: